iSaluki/phhs6/content/_index.md

 Yes, go for it.
 However, if something doesn't look right, challenge it.
 I would also strongly recommend combining this with other revision techniques, such as flash cards (see [Anki](https://ankiweb.net)). *I cannot guarantee the accuracy of any information provided here.*

+### The website doesn't look like it is in sync with GitHub.
+Why?

+GitHub changes are made in real time, however we only update the live website every hour (at 1 minute past the hour, UTC).
+This can lead to some discrepancies appearing temporarily.